Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 Set the type to "USB Drive" and select the drive letter of your USB drive.
 Click OK to begin the process of transferring the OS to the USB key.

-It can take about 10 - 20 minutes to load the BackTrack image on the USB drive depending on how fast the USB drive is that you are using.
+It can take about several minutes to load the Kali image on the USB drive depending on how fast the USB drive is that you are using.

 When everything is complete the software presents the option to reboot or simply exit the program.

 Booting Kali Linux

 To test the Kali USB drive, plug it into a computer and reboot the machine.
 You can configure the machines bios to boot from the USB device or access the one-time boot menu for your system.
 For Dell computers, the hotkey for the boot menu is F12.